 The overall operation of the transportation system also plays an important role in GHG emissions.
 For example, congestion results when transportation demand exceeds capacity and poses a challenge for almost all modes of transportation, from on-road and highway transport, air, and rail.
 Shifting travel to other modes can reduce congestion, as can electronic signaling and other measures to smooth traffic flows.
 Reducing congestion has the benefit of lowering fuel consumption and GHG emissions by decreasing the time spent idling.
 For freight (via rail, truck, and ship) and air traffic, system improvements that allow vehicles to take more direct routes from origin to destination can reduce energy use and emissions.

 Transportation activity is expected to grow significantly in all countries of the next 25 years.
 Over the next two decades, vehicle ownership is expected to double worldwide, with most of the increase occurring in non-OECD countries.
-The U.S. Department of Energy projects that non-OECD transportation energy use will increase by an average of 2.6 percent per year from 2008 to 2035, compared to an average increase of 0.3 percent per year for OECD countries.
+The U.S. Energy Information Administration projects that non-OECD transportation energy use will increase by an average of 2.8 percent per year from 2010 to 2040, compared to an average decrease of 0.3 percent per year for OECD countries.
 Figure 6 shows projected worldwide energy consumption in the transportation sector.

 Transportation Sector GHG Mitigation Opportunities